Want to follow along with this writing? Sign up Today, it's free and easy

 Anything else I would have added can be found in the two reviews below me !
 I didn't want to repeat anything.

-almost 2 years ago Jasmine Lewis said:
+about 2 years ago Jasmine Lewis said:

 This was a lovely piece!
 I really enjoyed reading it.
 There were not that many issues which I would point out.
 Your flow in this was great.
 Things changed form one idea to the next in a smooth manner and I was able to follow along with the thoughts easily.